 - Click on ‘Apply’ and then ‘Ok’.

-- Since you have added this attribute recently it will take some time to get the data populated in SCCM depend on your polling schedule and success DDR (data discovery record).
+Since you have added this attribute recently it will take some time to get the data populated in SCCM depending on your polling schedule and success DDR (data discovery record).

 Active Directory System Discovery is recorded in the file adsysdis.log in the <InstallationPath>\LOGS folder on the site server.
 More details on SCCM AD system discovery.